albionlawrence/quantum_part_1/_sources/chapter1/Lagrange_old.md

 which clearly takes the form of Newton's second law.

-All of this discussion has been fairly abstract, so let us study an example.
+All of this discussion has been fairly abstract, so let us study a few examples.

-## Particle in a magnetic field
+### Particle in a magnetic field

 Alternatively we consider the case where we have standard coordinates but a nontrivial generalized momentum.
 That is, consider a particle with mass $m$ and charge $e$ in a static magnetic field $\vec{B}$.
 Maxwell's equations (assuming no magnetic monoploes; we haven't observed them at any rate) imply that $\vec{\nabla} \cdot \vec{B} = $, which means that in Euclidean space without any holes we can use the Poincar\'e theorem to write